 Why can’t I just see my doctor in person?

-From our experience during the past 4 months, we have found that 30% - 40% of patients have needed to be seen face to face for issues which we could not deal with over the phone.
-We encourage you to book a tele-consult first, and if the Doctor deems it necessary, they will arrange for you to come in to the practice in a safe manner.
+From our experience during 2020, we have found that 30% - 40% of patients have needed to be seen face to face for issues which we could not deal with over the phone.
+We still encourage you to book a tele-consult first, and if the doctor deems it necessary, they will arrange for you to come in to the practice in a safe manner.
 We have minimised the number of people entering / leaving our practice during this lock down.
-Our doors will be locked - but we are still open and are letting people through by prior arrangement.
 You can book in online - or ring our reception staff to enquire further.

 If you feel that you need to have direct contact with one of our doctors, give us a call and we will help determine what is the best course of action for you.